Horiodino/terrago/README.md

 # terrago
-A Go tool for using your cloude providers directly from your terminal
+A Go web-tool for using your cloude providers directly from your desktop